 Shannon Sedwick, President

 Co-producer of Esther’s Follies for 44 years with Michael Shelton.
 Besides producing the comedy shows, “The Follies czarina” (Robert Faires, Austin Chronicle) also performs, playing the likes of Madonna, Ann Richards, Patsy Cline and Hilary Clinton.
 She is co-owner of The Velveeta Room, Patsy’s Cowgirl Café and along with partner Michael Shelton have recently re-opened The Tavern, a beloved Austin institution.
 She has produced thousands of live shows and been in several movies as well, including Scary Movie, American Detective and the Cohen brothers’ first major production, Blood Simple.
 She won the 2009 B. Iden Payne Award recognizing outstanding contributions to Austin theater, and is active in downtown politics.
-Besides her long tenure with PSA, she serves as Vice President of the board of ECHO, served as president of the 6ixth St. Property Owners Association and on the boards of the Downtown Austin Alliance, the Austin Arts Commission, and the Task Force for Street Closures (focusing on Sixth St. closures).
+Besides her long tenure with PSA, she serves as Vice President of the board of ECHO, served as past president of the 6ixth St. Property Owners Association and on the boards of the Downtown Austin Alliance, the Austin Arts Commission, and the Task Force for Street Closures (focusing on Sixth St. closures).
 In 2018, she was the recipient of the “I am Austin Woman!” award.

 Brian “Bydeeman” Joseph, Vice President